aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 ### Option 1 - Via AWS CLI

-1. Run the command below to list out all the AWS Amplify Apps
+1. Run the command below to list out all the AWS Amplify Apps.
+Notes: This will take about 4 mins to deploy the Amplify Application

 - **`aws amplify list-apps`**